 Lacrosse Games on Streams and TV

 In the first two weeks of professional field lacrosse this summer, there have been a total of 12 games with 10 out of those 12 being free to watch on Lax Sports Network, Stadium, and on NBC.
 Every game has been exciting and the level of play in both leagues seems to be at its highest ever.
 Players are pouring everything they have into these games diving for ground balls, pulling off insane passes and shots and scoring two-pointers more than ever before.
 It is a great time to be a lacrosse fan.
 Other sports fans will groan that once the Stanley Cup and NBA Finals are over in the next week there will be no sports to watch except baseball, but they don’t know how wrong they are.
-They can tune into NBC and ESPN networks where there will be amazing lacrosse games on every weekend this summer.
+They can tune into NBC and

 The Boston Cannons have started the 2019 MLL season on fire with two straight wins as they look to redeem themselves after a lackluster 2018.
 Kyle Jackson was a big part of the offensive explosion the Cannons had against Dallas as he finished the game with four goals.
 The crafty lefty managed to pull off one of the best plays of the weekend.